Fujifilm X-A1 vs Kodak S-1

 The X-A1 writes its imaging data to SDHC cards, while the S-1 uses SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A1 and Kodak PixPro S-1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

-The S-1 is a recent model that features in the current product line-up of Kodak.
-In contrast, the X-A1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A1 was succeeded by the Fujifilm X-A2.
+Both the X-A1 and the S-1 have been discontinued, but can regularly be found used on eBay.
+The X-A1 was replaced by the Fujifilm X-A2, while the S-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Kodak websites.

 So how do things add up?
 Is the Fujifilm X-A1 better than the Kodak S-1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.